levontaeAbrams/osticket-prereqs-1/README.md

 # osTicket - Prerequisites and Installation

-This tutorial provides a step-by-step walkthrough of the prerequisites and installation process for **osTicket**, an open-source help desk ticketing system commonly used in IT support environments.
-This project demonstrates hands-on experience with system administration, web server configuration, and help desk software deployment in a cloud environment.
+This tutorial provides a step-by-step walkthrough of the prerequisites and installation process for **osTicket**, an open-source help desk ticketing system widely used in IT support environments.
+This project demonstrates hands-on experience with cloud virtual machines, IIS web server configuration, and help desk ticketing system deployment.

+---

+---

 ## Environments and Technologies Used
 - Microsoft Azure (Virtual Machines / Compute)